 The U.S. Patent and Trademark Office (USPTO) has released an updated toolkit to aid you in navigating China’s intellectual property (IP) laws.
 The newly published guidance comes at the heels of changes the international power made in the wake of an agreement with the U.S.

 Inventors and businesses alike should understand the rules of the markets they operate in.
-Things might look similar from one country to the next, but the slight differences in definitions can greatly impact how you can exist in their ecosystem.
+Things might look similar from one country to the next, but differences in patent laws can greatly impact how you can exist in their legal ecosystem.

 Especially when those ecosystems are ever-changing.
 China’s new series of patent, copyright and criminal laws could seriously alter the way your innovation finds a home there.
 And while the rules might be new, the concerns remain largely the same.

 The U.S. Trade Representative questioned the usefulness of the changes, stating that many problems at the system’s core remain the same.
 These ongoing enforcement issues have put China on a “priority watch list.”